msharma84/Technical_Concepts/Java.md

 Advantage :
 1.   no boilerplate code in java
-2.   move from declarative programming to imperative programming
+2.   move from declarative programming to imperative programming (program is structured as a sequence of instructions)

 Why Lamdas ?